SashaKYotoz/Unseen_World/README.md

 <hr>

-Wiki for mod is coming in soon future on sashakyotoz_dev website
+Wiki for mod can be found on [sashakyotoz_dev](https://sashakyotoz.github.io/sashakyotoz_dev/)

 Currently plans for versions:

-- Release v0.4 and port it to 1.21+
+- Complete v1.0 of UW and port it to 1.21+

 The mod is translated into 2 languages:

 - English(original) and Ukrainian - by SashaKYotoz

+# Unseen World v0.4.1 changelog:

+### Worldgen
+- Multinoise biome source was replaced to custom one
+- Surface biomes don't spawn below 32 y anymore
+- Added new variations of caves for cave biomes
+- Added slate clusters that may contain ore as well
+- Fixed replacement of bedrock by other mod's blocks
+- Changed feature generating biome tags